juliuscarlo/raspberry-pi-microgrid/readme.md

 Measures output of a Raspberry Pi that draws power from a PiJuice module in the form of calculations performed.

-## Components
+## Modules

 ### master_script.py

 The master_script needs to be run at boot.
 It can be added to the Pi crontab.
-This contains the general logic at which the system is run.
+This contains the general logic of the microgrid.

 ### dispatcher.py